andrewiggins/multiple-entries-sandbox/Readme.md

 - When separate packages for different parts may be too heavy handed (TODO: Expand)

+## Downsides

+- Since all entries share the same package.json, they share a common dependency list which may not work for some projects.
+For example, people value Preact having no dependencies where it might be important for preact-render-to-string to have some dependencies so perhaps preact-render-to-string should stay its own package.

 ## TODO

 - Expand explanation of how projects consume `custom-preact` and how the algorithm walks applies to